Install a High-Quality Terrace Yourself | info and prices

 Terrace 7

-4,5-9 cm - inclined concrete slab - without finishing
+4.5-9 cm - sloping concrete slab - without finishing

 Terrace with drainage mortar 7